Paul Williams (songwriter): Film and television career

 Williams has appeared in many minor roles.
-He provided the voice of the Penguin in Batman: The Animated Series.
+He provided the voice of the Penguin in Batman: The Animated Series and other series in the DC Animated Universe.
 He appeared on an episode of Walker, Texas Ranger as a radio DJ covering a modern-day Bonnie and Clyde.
 He appeared in 2008 in an episode of Nickelodeon's children's show Yo Gabba Gabba! entitled "Weather", where he performed "Rainbow Connection".
-He has also appeared on Cartoon Network's Dexter's Laboratory where he played Professor Williams in an episode entitled "Just An Old Fashioned Lab Song".
+Williams also appeared in the Dexter's Laboratory episode "Just An Old Fashioned Lab Song" as Professor Williams, Dexter's piano teacher.

-He made numerous television appearances in the 1970s and 1980s, including on The Odd Couple, Hawaii Five-O, Match Game '79, Hollywood Squares, The Love Boat,Police Woman, Fantasy Island, The Hardy Boys, The Fall Guy, The Flip Wilson Special, Gimme A Break, and The Gong Show.
+He made numerous television appearances in the 1970s and 1980s, including on The Odd Couple, Hawaii Five-O, Match Game '79, Hollywood Squares, The Love Boat, Police Woman, Fantasy Island, The Hardy Boys, The Fall Guy, The Flip Wilson Special, Gimme a Break!, and The Gong Show.
 He has also guest-starred in the Babylon 5 episode "Acts of Sacrifice" (Season 2 Episode 12) as Taq, the aide to Correlilmurzon, an alien ambassador whose species finalizes treaties and agreements by having sex with the other signees.

 In October 1980, Williams was host of the Mickey Mouse Club 25th Anniversary Special on NBC-TV.
 He stated that he tried out for the show in early 1955 and was turned down.
 He was a frequent guest and performer on The Tonight Show Starring Johnny Carson.
 He appears as the man making the phone call at the beginning of the music video for Hank Williams Jr.'s song "All My Rowdy Friends Are Coming Over Tonight".
 In 2014, he appeared on Community as an illegal textbook dealer who declines to purchase a batch of misprinted chemistry textbooks.
 Williams appeared in the 2017 film Baby Driver as the Butcher, an arms dealer.

 He portrayed the character of Little Enos Burdette in Smokey and the Bandit (1977), Smokey and the Bandit II (1980), and Smokey and the Bandit Part 3 (1983).
-He has a recurring role as a former lawyer and information source in 2018's season 2 and 2019's season 3 of Goliath.
+He had a recurring role as a former lawyer and information source in 2018's season 2 and 2019's season 3 of Goliath.

 Personal life

 Williams has been married three times.
 He has two children, Sarah and Cole Williams (born 1981), from his first marriage (1971) to Kate Clinton.
-In 1993 he married Hilda Keenan Wynn, daughter of actor Keenan Wynn.
+In 1993, he married Hilda Keenan Wynn, daughter of actor Keenan Wynn.
 His third wife is writer Mariana Williams.

 An experienced skydiver, Williams completed over 100 jumps in the 1970s.

 In September 2011, director Stephen Kessler's documentary Paul Williams Still Alive premiered at the Toronto International Film Festival.

 Williams struggled with alcohol and substance abuse during the 1970s and 1980s.
 Sober since 1990, Williams has been active in the field of recovery from addictions and became a Certified Drug Rehabilitation Counselor through UCLA.
 In 2014, he co-authored Gratitude and Trust: Recovery is Not Just for Addicts, with Tracey Jackson.